gmdsi/GMDSI_notebooks/docs/part2/freyberg_pstfrom_pest_setup.md

  - **template folder**: this is a folder in which the PEST dataset will be constructed - this folder will hold the model files plus all of the files needed to run PEST(++).
 This folder/dataset will form the template for subsequent deployment of PEST(++).
  - **longnames**: for backwards compatibility with PEST and PEST_HP (i.e. non-PEST++ versions), which have upper limits to parameter/obsveration names (PEST++ does not).
 Setting this value to False is only recommended if required.
  - Whether the model is `zero based` or not.
  - (optional) the **spatial reference**, as previously discussed.
-This is only requried if using `pyEMU` to define parameter spatial correlation.
+This is only required if using `pyEMU` to define parameter spatial correlation.
 Alternatively, you can define these yourself or use utilities available in the PEST-suite.

 ```python